 Hi there!
 I’m a PhD student in the Computer Science and Engineering department at University of California San Diego, affiliated with the Contextual Robotics Institute at the Jacobs School of Engineering.
 I work as a graduate research assistant in the Healthcare Robotics Lab advised by Dr. Laurel Riek.
 My research explores the use of expressive social robots in the real-world environment settings.
 Trained as both a scientist and engineer, I currently work on building the next generation of robotic patient simulator systems (RPS), leveraging robots’ automation and control modalities to impact human health and safety.
-My research is at the intersection of machine learning, human-robot interaction, healthcare engineering, and computer vision, all applied to robotics .
+My research is at the intersection of Machine Learning, Artificial Intelligence, Human-Computer Interaction, and Healthcare Engineering, all applied to robotics .

 I am also a Jacobs Graduate Student Council Awardee .